breatheco-de/content/src/content/lesson/building-your-github-profile-and-reputation.md

 ---
 title: "Building your Github profile and reputation"
-subtitle: "Having a great resume takes hours to build, even if its fake.
+subtitle: "Having a great resume takes hours to build, even if it's fake.
 But having a great Github takes months or years.
 You better start working on it now."
 authors: ["alesanchezr"]
 status: "published"
 tags: ["github","job hunting","resume building"]